Sun Probe: Broadcast and reception

-"Sun Probe" was broadcast as the 11th episode of Thunderbirds for both the series' original run and most of its 1960s re-runs.
+"Sun Probe" was broadcast as the 11th episode of Thunderbirds for both the series' original run and most of its 1960s reruns.
 Over five million people watched the episode on 11 October 1991 when it had its first network broadcast on BBC2, making it the channel's fourth most-watched programme of the week.

 Critical response

-Sylvia Anderson praised the special effects but characterised the episode in general as "too much space and too many machines for my taste" and a "boys' own adventure" lacking femininity.
+Sylvia Anderson praised the special effects but characterised the episode in general as "too much space and too many machines for my taste" and a "Boys' Own adventure" lacking femininity.

 Chris Bentley, author of The Complete Book of Thunderbirds responds positively to the episode, writing that it "successfully" showcases Thunderbird 3; John Marriott, author of Thunderbirds Are Go!, considers it melodramatic and "one of the most edge-of-the-sofa" episodes of the series.
 Marcus Hearn, author of Thunderbirds: The Vault, describes it as "nerve-wracking ... skilfully extended from its original 25-minute running time" and praises the substantial roles given to the "sometimes neglected" characters of Brains and Tin-Tin; he also compliments the mildly comic relationship between Brains and Braman.
 Nevertheless, he calls the Sun itself "probably the series' weakest special effect".

 Tom Fox of Starburst magazine also gives a favourable review, writing that although "Sun Probe" features the series' "most drawn-out conclusion ever", it remains a "very busy" episode.
 Praising the roles of Brains, Alan and Tin-Tin, the portrayal of the astronauts' deliriousness and the "novel twist" of the malfunction on Thunderbird 3, he sums up the episode as a "good, slow-burning one" and awards a rating of four out of five stars.

 Matthew Dennis of the website CultBox describes "Sun Probe" as "terrific stuff" and ranks it as one of the best episodes of Thunderbirds, noting its drama and suspense.
 David Gutierrez of DVD Verdict gives a rating of 85 out of 100.